joevtap/SIN110-Graph-Algorithms/README.md

 # SIN110 Graph Algorithms
-This repository contains homeworks and projects created during the Graph Algorithms course taught by [Professor Frinhani](http://lattes.cnpq.br/4014098839714534) at UNIFEI
+This repository contains homework and projects created during the Graph Algorithms course taught by [Professor Frinhani](http://lattes.cnpq.br/4014098839714534) at UNIFEI

 > [Click here to get to the completed homework table](#-completed-homework-and-projects)